-Unlike all other Roomba’s the i7+ home base has an entirely different look.
+Unlike other Roomba, the i7+ home base has an entirely different look.
 The base is taller, offers more of a ramp style docking pad, and sucks the debris from the dustbin of the i7+ into a bag within the base.

 Not to mention, the base still charges the i7+ while the contents of the dustbin are being emptied.

-RELATED – Curious about the rest of the Roomba robot vacuums?
+RELATED – Curious about the rest of the Roomba lineup?
 Check them out here.

 Size & Dimensions

-On one hand, the size of the actual robot vacuum is consistent with the size of Roomba models that came before.
+On one hand, the size of the actual i7+ is consistent with the size of Roomba models that came before.
 The big difference is in the size of the charging base.